gfour/interop_event_tools/README.md

 # interop_event_tools

-This repo contains any tools needed for the POTENTIAL "interop events".
+This is a collection of tools/infrastructure needed (by GRNET) for EUDI Wallet "interop events".